magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Option 0
 --------

-| Select the destiny if the option 0 is pressed.
+| Select the destination if the option 0 is pressed.
 Let it in blank if don't want any action